Costa Rica Embassy Canada

 To work in Canada, you have to apply for a work permit.
 There are two types of permits: open-work permit and employer-specific work permit.
 The former allows you to work for any employer in Canada.

-The Canada Work Permit Visa allows you to:
+If eligible, the Canada Work Permit Visa allows you to:

-• work permit application (if applying for an Employer-specific work permit)
+• Work with the employer you list in your work permit application (if applying for an Employer-specific work permit)

 • Apply for Dependent Visas for your family

-Travel across Canada
+• Travel across Canada

 • Apply for permanent residency at a later date.